Macdonald Identities, Weyl-Kac Denominator Formulas and Affine Grassmannian Elements: Macdonald formula types

-In this last formula, we use an indexation by the affine translations instead of the affine Grassmannians elements (which are the minimal length representatives of the cosets in $W_{a}/W$).
-Observe that each coset in $ W_{a}/W$ also contains a unique translation $t_{\beta }$ but it is not of minimal length in general.
-In fact, we will go further in the following section by applying the straightening rules for the virtual characters (\ref {SR}) and also associating to each translation $\beta $, the unique affine Grassmannian element $c(\beta )$ such that
+In this last formula, we use an indexation by the affine translations instead of the affine Grassmannians elements (which are the minimal length representatives of the left cosets in $W_{a}/W$).
+Observe that each coset in $W_{a}/W$ also contains a unique translation $t_{\beta}$ but it is not of minimal length in general.
+In fact, we will go further in the following section by applying the straightening rules for the virtual characters (\ref{SR}) and also associating to each translation $\beta$, the unique affine Grassmannian element $c(\beta)$ such that $c(\beta)$ is of minimal length in the coset $t_{\beta}W$.
+Observe that $t_{\beta}(\Lambda_{0})=c(\beta)(\Lambda_{0})$.
+In the following, it will be convenient to rewrite our formula (\ref{Detal1}) by changing $\beta$ into $-\beta$ (which is clearly possible since $M^{\ast}$ is a lattice).
+Since $ \Vert \beta \Vert ^{2}= \Vert -\beta \Vert ^{2}$, this gives the expression